motechFR/muslimblockchain/readme.md

 Muslim Coin is uniquely designed for Muslims around the world to trade in line with well established Islamic economic rules.

-Muslim Coin is Halal by design.
+Muslim Coin is Halal by design as it follows all Islamic rules of money.

 ## Zakat